Graphite Reviewer is now Diamond

 git push origin main

-• Commit often: Each commit should represent a logical unit of work.
-Committing often makes it easier to understand changes and revert them if necessary.
+• Commit often: Each commit should encapsulate a coherent piece of work.
+This makes it easier to track changes and roll back if necessary.

 Git inspired